itsme-23/eth-assertion-protocol/readme.md

-# Proof of Concept 3
+# Implemantation of Assertion Concept
-PoC3 of the Ethereum assertion protocol.
+This is an implementation of the Ethereum assertion protocol for checking its functionality.

 # Prerequisites
 ## Install Python Packages